Arlosa999/Memory-Game/README.md

 <img src="./Img_library/Game.png" alt="Game Screen"/>

 ## Description
-The "Joos" podcast site is my first attempt to create a multi-page website.
-The hosts, segments, and content of this site are all original ideas.
-The goal was to show createive ways to display content while making a webpages that are interactive and engaging.
+The Memory Game is my first attempt to create a front-end application.
+The intention of developing this game is is to demonstrate and practice javascript logic and connect it with HTML and style in CSS in a very condensed period.

 ## Table of Contents
 * [Technologies Used](#technologiesused)